A3Cloud-Solutions/PowerApps-Sharepoint-solution/README.md

 _An appropriate administrative role is required for the initial deployment.
 This particular role should be defined within the organization's case, whether it is a Global Administrator, Application Administrator, or another role that allows for such deployment within the tenant._

-To make full install of Operate and Collect solution, you need to deploy and configure application together with database layer.
+To fully install the Operate and Collect solution, you need to deploy and configure the application together with the database layer.
+Based on user experience feedback, we recommend creating a SharePoint Online site and SharePoint lists within it as the first step.
+Here is a PowerShell script prepared for this purpose.
-Clone the repository to your local machine.
-Open the solution in Power Apps Studio.
-Publish the solution to your Power Apps environment.
-Configure the application settings and database connection in the Power Apps environment.

-Initial deployment could be carried out separately for each part of the solution
+You can also deploy and configure the SharePoint lists according to the data layer description placed in the SharePoint online folder of the repository.
+Alternatively, you can connect to another data source with the same model structure for your deployment.
+Once the data layer is settled, you can import the application as a managed PowerPlatform solution and easily configure connections with data.
+The analytical report also works with the data structure from the data source, so it can be deployed as the last step of the initial process.
+Note that the initial deployment could be carried out separately for each part of the solution.

 ### Sharepoint list initial deployment
 Reffer to Sharepoint folder for more info.